 Over the centuries the church suffered severe damage.
 It was restored in the mid-60s by G. Martelli, but its excellent Portal is a copy by Fernando Onori (the original was sold by an antique dealer to an American colleague who later passed it to the Metropolitan Museum of Art in New York, where it can still be seen).

 The Church of St. Nicholas was built on the ruins of an earlier church, the remains of which emerge here and there such as as in the capitals.
 The façade is characterized by a tower, situated to the right.
 The portal is a masterpiece of Italian Medeval Art; it is supported by two lions and has door-jambs carved with foliage scrolls.
 Above there are scenes representing two dogs biting a sow, an eagle guarding its nest and an angel with a flower in his hand.

 The interior of the Church has three aisles, however most of the oldest frescoes are lost.
 Among the most ancient survivor works of Art, we mention the "Madonna in Trono", by Rogerio de Todi*.

 Other highlights in San Gemini

-You can conclude your tour of San Gemini with a visit to the Museum dedicated to Guido Calori (1885-1960) in which there are many works by the sculptor, who was a very skilled artist of statues and paintings of religious subjects and already famous in the early twentieth century when he made a good impression on the critics with his Resurrection, sent to the Roman exhibition of 1911.
+You can conclude your tour of San Gemini with a visit to the Museum dedicated to Guido Calori (1885-1960) in which there are many works by the sculptor, who was a very skilled artist who created statues and paintings of religious subjects and was already famous in the early twentieth century when he made a good impression on the critics with his Resurrection, sent to the Roman exhibition of 1911.